Peach Wars: Southern States Spar Over Which Has The Most Juice

 The U.S. Department of Agriculture just released its most recent peach-production numbers.
 And here's the thing: Neither state produces the most peaches in the nation.
 That crown goes to California, a state whose Food and Agriculture Department kept its Twitter activity this week to healthy soil, water efficiency and recent fires.

 The USDA numbers also show that South Carolina does not, in fact, harvest three times more peaches than Georgia.
-The Palmetto State harvested just slightly more peaches than Georgia in 2017, and production in both states was down last year from 2016, due to an early bloom and a spring freeze.
+The Palmetto State harvested just slightly more peaches than did Georgia in 2017, and production in both states was down last year from 2016, because of an early bloom and a spring freeze.

 The harvest was so slim across the South last year that New Jersey, Pennsylvania and Washington state all produced more peaches than either South Carolina or Georgia.